Course Schedule 2025

 This course is for anyone who has tried watercolour and been disappointed with their painting.
 Teaching will be by watching demonstrations, but you will also receive individual guidance according to your experience.
 The emphasis will be on painting fresh, lively watercolours in a simple, straightforward way – tricks and shortcut gimmicks are not a feature of this course.
 The aim is to capture the essence of the scene and preserve the elusive properties of watercolour which many of us find attractive.

-Steve is delighted to offer this exciting studio-based course once again at Dedham hall.
+Acrylic Course - Steve is delighted to offer this exciting studio-based course once again at Dedham Hall.
 This vibrant medium will allow course members to produce both colourful and spectacular pictures of both coast and countryside.
 There will be an initial introduction from Steve where he will introduce his chosen materials, followed by a demonstration.
 This demonstration will include design and mark making and how to put these concepts together to produce dynamic work.
 Each following day will begin with a demonstration from which course members will produce their own rendering of the same subject.
 The remainder of the day will be free to paint from supplied photographic reference, assisted by Steve as and when necessary.
-Course members should be able to complete at least two finished pictures each day of a size to suit then personally.
+Course members should be able to complete at least two finished pictures each day of a size and subject to suit them personally.

 Watercolour

-Studio works in Oil working from photos and developing up pictures from smaller studies with a possibility of working from Still Life or Portrait.
-Covering all techniques.
+Studio works in Oil working from photos and developing up pictures from smaller studies with a possibility of working from still life of portrait.
+Covering all oil techniques.

 A chance to explore the quality and excitement that can be achieved through water based medium.
 We will be experimenting with a variety of painting techniques, combined with dynamic - composition.
 Subjects in still life and interior scenes will be used to study this theme.
 This studio based course is suitable for all levels of painting skills.